Our Future Path! A plan for a better world!

 Wealth

 We each have our own ideas about what it means to be wealthy.
-Ask any two people and they will most likely have different ideas about what they need to feel wealthy.
-Many of us might believe that someone would need to have a net worth of millions or billions of dollars to be considered wealthy.
+Ask any two of us and we will most likely have different ideas about what we need to feel wealthy.
+Many of us might believe that we would need to have a net worth of millions or billions of dollars to be considered wealthy.
 On the other hand, many of us instead believe that true wealth is really a matter of having the right combination of good friends, good health, and the ability to live in harmony with nature.
-In fact, if two people possessed the same things, one might feel wealthy and the one might feel poor.
+In fact, if two of us possessed the same things, one of us might feel wealthy and the other one might feel poor.

 No matter what each of us believes about what it means to be wealthy, it still boils down to having enough of the right resources to enrich our lives.
 In general, we become wealthier by getting or controlling more of the things that we prize.
 In the case of money, this is usually about increasing our net worth.
 We may do this by earning money from work, investments, inheritance or any combination of these or other methods.
 In order to stay wealthy, we need to continue earning enough to offset our expenses.
 In addition, it helps us to spend wisely and not to waste what we have earned.

-When an individual becomes wealthier, it does not always follow that our world becomes wealthier.
+When we become wealthier, it does not always follow that our world becomes wealthier.
 The things that we do to accumulate wealth fall alone a spectrum with respect to how it affects the world’s overall total amount of wealth.
 From best case to worst case, our actions go from creating wealth, to redistributing wealth, to destroying wealth.

 When we inherit or win a prize, we are usually talking about the redistribution of wealth.
 In these cases, we would become wealthier, but no new wealth would have been created.
-For the most part these are wealth neutral activities, but they can help someone to create or to destroy wealth.
-An inheritance might be used to invest in a business that creates wealth.
+For the most part these are wealth neutral activities, but they can help us to create or to destroy wealth.
+We might use an inheritance to invest in a business that creates wealth.
 A contest that awards a prize might also raise awareness of some product, service, cause or issue.
-On the other hand, the recipient of this money may stop working and therefore stop creating new wealth.
+On the other hand, if we receive this money we may stop working and therefore stop creating new wealth.

 Growth